anze3db/adventofcode/README.md

 Helper utilities for solving Advent of Code puzzles.

-* Project scaffolding with `adventofcode init`
+* Project scaffolding with `uv run adventofcode init`
+* Assert and submit your solutions with `uv run adventofcode run`
 * Benchmark all the days with `adventofcode benchmark`
-* No copy-pasting puzzle inputs into files.
+* No copy-pasting puzzle inputs or loading input from files.
-* No need to use low-level file APIs to read your inputs.
-* Performance reports for example inputs and puzzle inputs.
 * Submit the answer immediately when your code returns the result 🏅

 ## Usage